Glenn-Chiang/redditor/README.md

 A script that generates short-form videos from popular reddit threads

 ## How it works
+1. Prompt user to select a subreddit to provide content for the video
+2. Fetch trending posts from the selected subreddit using the reddit API
+3. Prompt user to select one of the trending posts
+4. Fetch top comments under the selected post using the reddit API
+5. Generate voice-over audio for the post and its comments using the tiktok text-to-speech API
+6. Download screenshots of the post and its comments using the playwright library
+7. Combine the screenshots and audio files together with a background clip to form a video using the moviepy library

 ## Getting started
 ### Obtaining Reddit API credentials